Jon Mann's Photo

 After the Navy I would hitchhike to rock concerts and demonstrations all over the country; Kent State, the Battle in Seattle, Million Mom March, and every anti-Vietnam moratorium.

-I toured New Zealand on a bicycle in 1990 and 1995.
 I have backpacked in Europe, Southeast Asia, Turkey, Iran, Iraq, Afghanistan, Pakistan, India, Indonesia, Singapore, Australia and Tahiti.
-I often crashed on floors, sleeeping in my bivouac sac wherever I ended up at night.
+On occasion I have slept under the stars in my rainproof bivouac sac.

 I was a Peacekeeper for Bernie Sanders at the Democratic National Convention in August 2016 and stayed in the basement of the Arch Memorial Church with other activists.
-I was very disappointed when Bernie sold out and supported Hillary Clinton and when he rolled over again when Obama rigged the primaries for Biden in 2020.
-That was when I realized Bernie, AOC and the fraud squad, were the controlled opposition.
+I was very disappointed when Bernie gave and supported Hillary Clinton and when he rolled over again when the primaries were again rigged the primaries for Biden in 2020.
+That was when I realized progressives were the controlled opposition.

 Teach, Learn, Share

 I often mentor as well as learn from young couch surfers.
-We share tips on how to travel on a low budget.
-You are all free to peruse to my collection of Lonely Planet and other travel books.
+We share travel stories and tips on how to travel on a low budget.

 My Facebook page was hacked; I lost all my data and travel photos since 2006 and I lost my Yahoo data from 1995.
-If anyone knows how to recover my data, you are guaranteed a couch for a month.
+If anyone can recover my data, you are guaranteed a couch for a month.

 What I Can Share with Hosts

-Couchsurfing isn't the same since it became corporate.
-It used to be free after you hosted three Couchsurfers.
-Now there is no incentive to be a host so most people let their membership lapse if they're not traveling.
+Couchsurfing has grown and changed since it became corporate.
+There is less incentive to be a host when most people let their membership lapse if they're not traveling and when they are travelling they cannot host.

 Countries I’ve Visited